About REGENEXX SD PROCEDURES

 Where do these cells come from?

-Bone marrow is the source of many growth factors and mesenchymal stem cells that Dr. Lehman uses.
+Bone marrow is the source of many growth factors and cells that Dr. Lehman uses.
 She harvests the bone marrow from the posterior iliac crest (the back of the hip).
 There are several sources of cells, and you should be sure to have a discussion about this with any provider of cellular treatment.